Rancilio Silvia V6 Review: The Cult Classic Home Espresso Machine Tested

 Is the Rancilio Silvia V6 worth it in 2026?

+Is the Rancilio Silvia V6 worth it in 2026?
+Is the Rancilio Silvia V6 worth it in 2026?
 Yes, but only if you value longevity and manual control over convenience.
 After 4 months of testing, I'd buy it again - but I'd also tell most people to consider the $450 Gaggia Classic Pro first.
 The Silvia justifies its price through 20+ year durability, not feature parity with cheaper machines.

 Do I need to do the PID mod on the Silvia?